-Pamela, who also recently earned a master’s degree in social science and education, sees a need for promoting women’s sports in rural, disadvantaged areas.
-She wants to use her platform to create a program where girls from underserved communities can train at sports clubs in Porto-Novo, Benin’s capital city.
-Pamela would follow the girls over the course of six months and then organize a big competition that would be aired on television.
+Pamela, who also earned a master’s degree in social science and education, sees a need for promoting women’s sports in rural, disadvantaged areas.
+She is using her platform to create a program where girls from underserved communities can train at sports clubs in Porto-Novo, Benin’s capital city.
+Pamela follows the girls over the course of six months and then organizes a big competition that is aired on television.

 “Since I started basketball, I’ve never seen anyone promoting sports only for girls and young women,” Pamela says.
 “My program would put a focus on the girls who need it most.
 I want to go back to places like my hometown, Kouti, and show people there is hope and light in the world.
 Yes, there are challenges, but as judo taught me, if we stay focused and calm through the challenges then we can find solutions.”

 Although Pamela has the support of strong women like her mother in Benin, she has not found career women who can serve as sources of experienced guidance.
 In an effort to achieve her goals, she hopes to expand her skills as a leader and influencer, as well as add news tools in business and sports marketing.
 Deborah Stroman, the director of the Center for Sport Business at the University of North Carolina, is a strong fit to guide Pamela on her journey.
 A former college basketball player and assistant coach, Deborah has more than three decades of business, entrepreneurship, and athletic industry experience.
-She has a dynamic set of skills and lessons that she will impart to Pamela to direct her own goals.
-Together, these two strong women will find just the solutions needed to bring hope to the girls and women who most need it throughout Benin.
+She has a dynamic set of skills and lessons that imparts to Pamela to direct her own goals.
+Together, these two strong women are finding the solutions needed to bring hope to the girls and women who most need it throughout Benin.